38-Year-Old Quarterback – Free Agent

 Re-signed with the Steelers on a one year, $825,000 deal in April, 2012.

-Leftwich is not expected to be back with the Steelers in 2013, according to the Pittsburgh Tribune-Review.
-“You make decisions to sustain or make decisions to change,” said GM Kevin Colbert.
-“This year we have to make decisions to change.”
+Leftwich isn't expected to be back with the Steelers in 2013, according to the Pittsburgh Tribune-Review.
+"You make decisions to sustain or make decisions to change," general manager Kevin Colbert said.
+"This year we have to make decisions to change."

 To instantly reveal our fantasy analysis of every player – including Byron Leftwich – simply subscribe now.